erdelp/inception-tuto/README.md

 ## Enabling X11 Forwarding (GUI Applications Over SSH)

+The X Window System (X11, or simply X) is a windowing system for bitmap displays, common on Unix-like operating systems.
+Basically it manages windows and GUI Applications.

-To enable X11 forwarding (useful for running GUI applications), so here a browser to get access locally to login.42.fr follow these steps:
+To enable X11 forwarding , so here a browser to get access locally to login.42.fr follow these steps:

 ### 1. Enable X11 Forwarding on the Server
 Edit the SSH configuration file again: